Evolving test instances of the Hamiltonian completion problem: Results and discussion

 \subsection{Footprint of standard graph generators}

 An important question is whether or not standard graph generators can provide a solid set of test instances to benchmark algorithm performance.
-A good test set would contain diverse instances that resemble a randomly selected sample of all the possible graphs.
+A good test set would contain diverse instances that can reveal the strengths and weaknesses of each algorithm.
 In order to observe their footprint, we can plot the graphs generated by standard graph generators as mentioned in Section \ref{sec:evolvedinstances} on our landscape.
 This was done in Figure \ref{fig:generators}, where the generated instances are marked in blue.
 We see that standard graph generators are able to reach points on the far edges of the landscape.
 These are specific kinds of graphs, for example circle or grid graphs, which are very hard to reach for an evolutionary algorithm using random mutation.
 We also see that there are large areas that are barely or not covered by the generated instances, for example the area with positive $x$-values.
 This can explain why they have a very limited range of differences in runtime, as they do not cover the whole landscape nor have instances with adequately diverse features.